Adlorem/DateTimePicker.Plugin/README.md

 # DateTimePicker.Plugin
-Reworked Calendar to use it as datetime picker cross platform component for Xamarin.
+Reworked Calendar project https://github.com/lilcodelab/Xamarin.Plugin.Calendar to use it as datetime picker cross platform component for Xamarin.